-We were also named to the 2023 Ward's 50 group of top performing property and casualty insurance companies.
+For the third consecutive year, we were named to the Ward's 50 group of top performing property and casualty insurance companies.
 Ward Group analyzed the financial performance of nearly 3,000 property-casualty insurance companies based in the United States and identified the top performances based on objective data and subjective quality measures.
 Each company must pass primary safety and consistency tests and are measured and scored along five-year average returns on equity, assets, total revenue, growth in revenue, growth in surplus, and combined ratio.

-Safety's book value per share decreased slightly to \$54.37 at December 31, 2023 from \$54.88 at December 31, 2022 resulting from net income offset by capital stock activities, specifically share repurchases and dividends paid.
-Safety paid \$3.60 per share in dividends to investors during the year ended December 31, 2023 and 2022, respectively.
+Safety's book value per share increased to \$55.83 at December 31, 2024 from \$54.37 at December 31, 2023 resulting from net income offset by dividends paid.
+Safety paid \$3.60 per share in dividends to investors during the year ended December 31, 2024 and 2023, respectively.
 Our dividend yield ranks in the top three of our Performance Peer Group and remains a priority of the Board of Directors and management team.